Cauchy Transforms of Colored Graphs in Two Variables: Introduction

 Our main results are as follows.
 Given two rooted simple undirected graphs $G, G'$, the \emph{star product} (to use the terminology of \cite{ahl22}) $G \star G'$ is the graph obtained by joining $G$ and $G'$ at the root.
 For compatible graphs, we show in Corollary \ref{staridentity} by elementary linear algebraic arguments an additive relationship between the representing functions.
 Likewise, the \emph{comb product} $G \comb G'$ attaches a copy of $G'$ to every vertex of $G$.
 For compatible graphs, we show a composition relationship between the representing functions of the graph in Corollary \ref{combidentity}.
 (Such compositions are typically quite difficult to recover for even rational two-variable functions.)
-Finally, we connect the graph theory to the boundary behavior of associated functions; we prove that given a colored adjacency matrix with a single vertex colored $w$ and all others $z$, the path length connecting the $z$-colored root to the single $w$-colored vertex recovers the boundary regularity (in terms of contact order) of $f_G$ at infinity, partially resolving a conjecture of Bickel and Hong \cite{bickelhong}.
+Finally, in Theorem \ref{contactorder}, we connect the graph theory to the boundary behavior of associated functions; we prove that given a colored adjacency matrix with a single vertex colored $w$ and all others $z$, the path length connecting the $z$-colored root to the single $w$-colored vertex recovers the boundary regularity (in terms of contact order) of $f_G$ at infinity, partially resolving a conjecture of Bickel and Hong \cite{bickelhong} and giving a method for constructing a rich class of examples with prescribed boundary behavior.